Warning: Occasional pithy humor and light-hearted sarcasm ahead.

 In many ways it feels like an alien technology showed up in our neck of the woods in this Milky Way galaxy, and everyone is trying to wrap their heads around it.

-Another unfortunate byproduct of this is that, because AI may feel like “magic” to many people, they pin all of their hopes and dreams onto the technology, and hallucinate things that AI can and can’t do.
+Another unfortunate byproduct of this is, because AI may feel like “magic” to many people, they pin all of their hopes and dreams onto the technology, and hallucinate things that AI can and can’t do.

-And it is also how you get the weirdest part of this moment: not the technology itself, but the mythology we’re building around it.
+Deployed use case issues aside, this is also how you get to one of the weirdest parts of this moment: not the technology itself, but the mythology we’re building around it.

 Beyond the Infinite ♾️